How to Set Up Google OAuth 2.0 for Company Internal Tools — Full Guide with Real Problems & Fixes

 Part 4: Implement OAuth Flow in Your Application

-Option A: Node.js Implementation
+Node.js Complete Implementation (Recommended)

 const { google } = require('googleapis');